On the Structure of Bad Science Matrices: Proofs

-\begin{proof} Define $W_i$ to be the set of $x \in \SET{\pm 1}^n$ so that $i$ is the smallest index with absolute largest coordinate in $Ax$.
+\begin{proof}[\hypertarget{proof:structure}{Proof of Theorem \ref{thm:Structure}}] Define $W_i$ to be the set of $x \in \SET{\pm 1}^n$ so that $i$ is the smallest index with absolute largest coordinate in $Ax$.
 By construction, we see that the $W_i$ are closed under $x \mapsto -x$, that they are disjoint, and hence partition $\SET{\pm 1}^n$.
 Thus we can write:

 Now take $U_i = \SET{x \in W_i \; | \; |a_i^Tx| = a_i^Tx}$ to be the positive half of $W_i$.
 For each $x \in W_i$ with $a_i^Tx = 0$, $U_i$ will include both $x$ and $-x$, but we will eventually want $U_i$ to be antipodal.
 So in this case keep only one of $x$ and $-x$.
 Then we have that: The idea is to now optimize each of the sums $ \sum_{x \in U_i} a_i^\top x$ separately, since we have removed the independence among the rows from the objective function.
 One has By the Cauchy-Schwarz inequality,